fastcat/wirelink/PROTOCOL.md

 is the signature tag (16 bytes) followed by a sequence of concatenated facts.
 Note that this means that a corrupted fact will also prevent parsing following facts in the group.

+The TTL of a `SignedGroup` is ignored and should be zero.
+The meaningful TTLs come from the facts contained within it.

 Signing (authentication) is done with the XChaCha20-Poly1305 AEAD construction, the same as wireguard itself uses, where we derive the private key for the